When I became a parent, I wanted my kids to have access to great Christian picture books.

 Wonderfully Made is the story of each child’s preborn life, told from the perspective of the child’s mother.
 This 48-page picture book for 5-11 year olds covers the growth and development process through each week of pregnancy, sharing valuable science and Scripture with kids in a loving way, ending with the story of eternal life available through Jesus Christ when we are born again.

-Wonderfully Made is my first picture book.
-My sincere hope is that a generation of children will develop a tender understanding of life in the womb, and of their own worth in the eyes of God.
+My sincere hope and prayer is that a generation of children will develop a tender understanding of life in the womb, and of their own worth in the eyes of God.

 A Colorful Past: A Coloring Book of Church History is a wonderful way for your children to learn all about the history of the Church in a hands-on way.
 The book covers important figures from the 1st to the 20th centuries, with drawings by Naomi Kamphius.
 Your kindergartner can feel successful coloring each scene, while your upper elementary school child will feel satisfied taking care with coloring the details.